RaeesBhatti/ssh-agent-helper/README.md

 configuration.
 But you must restart Command Prompt or PowerShell after this to take effect.

 It can also be configured to run `ssh-agent.exe` at the time of Windows login and add ssh keys to it.
-You can use `/register-startup` switch for that.
+You can use `--register-startup` or `-r` switch for that.

-E.g. `ssh-agent-helper.exe /register-startup /add %USERPROFILE%\.ssh\id_rsa`.
+E.g. `ssh-agent-helper.exe -r -a %USERPROFILE%\.ssh\id_rsa`.
 And you can use
-`/unregister-startup` to disable run at Windows login.
+`--unregister-startup` or `-u` to disable run at Windows login.

-You can get the usage by invoking the program with `/?` switch.
+You can get the usage by invoking the program with `--help` switch.

 ## How can I contribute?
 Try to use use and report bugs if you face any.
 Suggest any ideas you think can make this project better.